williamngan/pts/guide/md/_0800_Sound.md

 ### Analyze

 It gets more interesting when we can look into the sound data and analyze them.
-Let's hook up an analyzer to our Sound instance.
+Let's hook up an analyzer to our Sound instance using the [`analyze`](#play-sound) function.

 ```
 sound.analyze( 128 ); // Call once to initiate the analyzer
 ```

 This will create an analyzer with 128 bins (more on that later) and default decibel range and smoothing values.
-See [docs](#) for description of the advanced options.
+See [`analyze`](#play-sound) docs for description of the advanced options.

 There are two common ways to analyze sounds.
 First, we can represent sounds as snapshots of sound waves, which correspond to variations in air pressure over time.
 This is called the time-domain, as it measures amplitudes of the "waves" over time steps.

-To get the time domain data at current time step, call the [`timeDomain`](#) function.
+To get the time domain data at current time step, call the [`timeDomain`](#play-sound) function.

 ```
 // get an uint typed array of 128 values (corresponds to bin size above)
 let td = sound.timeDomain();
 ```

-Optionaly, use the [`timeDomainTo`](#) function to map the data to another range, such as a rectangular area.
+Optionaly, use the [`timeDomainTo`](#play-sound) function to map the data to another range, such as a rectangular area.
 You can then apply various Pts functions to transform and visualize waveforms in a few lines of code.

 ```
 // fit data into a 200x100 area, starting from position (50, 50)